Frank J. Frost

 Frank J. Frost (born 1929) is an American scholar of Ancient Greek history, archaeologist, politician, and novelist.

 Early life and education

 Born in Washington, DC, in 1929 to businessman Frank J. Frost Sr., and Eugenia Frost, Frank Frost grew up in Palo Alto, CA. After high school and some college, he served in the US Army during the Korean War.
-He returned to the USA from Korea and earned his B.A. at the University of California, Santa Barbara in 1955.
-He then went to the University of California, Los Angeles where he earned a Ph.D. in History in 1961 (his doctoral dissertation, entitled "The Scholarship of Plutarch: the Biographer's Contribution to the Study of Athenian History, 480-429 B.C.," was directed by Truesdell Sparhawk Brown).
+He returned to the US from Korea and earned his B.A. at the University of California, Santa Barbara in 1955.
+He then went to the University of California, Los Angeles where he earned a Ph.D. in history in 1961 (his doctoral dissertation, entitled "The Scholarship of Plutarch: the Biographer's Contribution to the Study of Athenian History, 480-429 B.C.," was directed by Truesdell Sparhawk Brown).

 Academic career

 After teaching at the University of California, Riverside, and Hunter College, Frost was called to the growing History Department of the University of California, Santa Barbara in 1965 where he joined C. Warren Hollister in building its European history program.